JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 ## Acknowledgements

 This project was completed as part of GEOL0069 at University College London, taught by Dr Michel Tsamados and Weibin Chen.
-The field data underpinning this project was collected during GEOL0024 Environmental Mapping under Prof. Alex Lipp.
+The field data underpinning this project was collected during GEOL0024 Environmental Mapping under Dr. Alex Lipp.
 The notebook adapts code and concepts from the GEOL0069 weekly materials, applied to a new research context.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>